 This system is far from perfect, but it tends to work: people who have suffered more get paid a lot more money.
 But you still have to prove your case.
 Unfortunately, insurance companies are notorious for undervaluing pain and suffering damages.
 This is why it’s so important to have a lawyer represent you.

-If you’ve been injured, we can help you.
-The attorneys of John Foy & Associates will give you a FREE consultation and help you determine what you deserve in pain and suffering.
-Don’t wait.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+If you’ve been injured in a car accident, we can help you.
+The attorneys at John Foy & Associates will give you a FREE consultation and help you determine what you deserve in pain and suffering.
+Don’t wait – call us or fill out the form to your right today.